bingryan/better-config-rs/README.md

 -   `env` : for load from env file, default target is `.env`
 -   `toml` : for load from toml file, default target is `config.toml`
 -   `json` : for load from json file, default target is `config.json`
+-   `yml` : for load from yaml/yml file, default target is `config.yml`
 -   `full` : for all features

 ## Examples